MohamedWageh09/Real-Estate-Pipeline/README.md

 - Saves raw data in the `/data` folder with patterns data/bayut_{date}.csv and property_finder_{date}.csv.

 ### **2️⃣ Data Processing (`preprocessing.py`)**
-- It runs on today's scrapped data files.
+- It Processes the latest downloaded scraped data for the day.
 - Uses **Apache Spark** to clean and transform the scraped data.
 - Handles **missing values, duplicates, and data formatting**.
 - Applying some logic such as extracting the sub-location from location.